avidrucker/how-to-make-a-pull-request/README.md

 # How to Open a Pull Request on GitHub

+> Note: Pull requests can technically be done without knowledge of Git, especially for small typo fixes, etc. that can be done completely in the browser.
+For bigger (code) changes, I recommend first learning [how to Git](https://github.com/avidrucker/how-to-git) on your computer locally.

 ## 1. Introduction to Pull Requests
 - **What is a Pull Request?** A pull request (PR) is a method to submit contributions to a project on GitHub.
 It's how you propose changes and request that someone reviews and pulls your contribution into their branch.
 - **Purpose:** Pull requests are central to collaboration in GitHub.
 They allow you to share your changes, discuss improvements, and collaborate with others.